| | |

 5. The Tranquility of Jardin Majorelle

 This botanical garden, once owned by Yves Saint Laurent, is a peaceful escape from the city’s chaos.
 The vibrant blue buildings and lush greenery make for the perfect photo-op.
-Entry is 170 MAD ($17 USD), and it’s best to go early in the morning or later in the evening to avoid crowds as much as possible, but as I have seen it’s pretty much fully booked days in advance.
-So don’t forget to do that immediately after booking your trip.
+Entry is 170 MAD ($17 USD), and it’s best to go early in the morning or later in the evening to avoid crowds as much as possible, but as I have seen it is pretty much busy anytime, since it is fully booked days in advance.
+So don’t forget to reserve your tickets immediately after booking your trip.
 You can buy your tickets for Majorelle easier using the link.

-Visiting Le Jardin Majorelle in Marrakech is a must
+Le Jardin Majorelle in Marrakech is worth visiting

 6. The Hammam Experience – A Must-Try Ritual